Sailor Neptune: Special powers and items

-Michiru's violin, a Stradivarius worth some five million dollars, is called the Marine Cathédrale and is named after "the temple of the sea".
-Aside from playing it in concert, she uses it in her third and final attack, which (like the instrument itself) has a French-inspired name: Submarine Violon Tide (深海提琴潮流).
+Michiru's violin, a Stradivarius worth some five hundred million yen, is called the Marine Cathédrale and is named after "the temple of the sea".
+Aside from playing it in concert, she uses it in her third and final attack, which, like the instrument itself, has a French-inspired name: Submarine Violon Tide (深海提琴潮流).
 This third attack is only used in the manga, and was never shown in the anime.
 This attack is also used by the evil Sailor Neptune in Act 50, where it is renamed Galactica Violon Tide.
 The Neptune Crystal is perhaps her most important possession, as it is her Sailor Crystal and the source of all her power, which becomes especially important in the fifth story arc.
 It is given to her by Sailor Saturn.

 Development

 The character of Sailor Neptune was not developed until partway through the Sailor Moon series, after the Sailor Soldiers were well-established.
 She was created in tandem with Sailor Uranus, as a pair of "complementary but opposite characters", and meant from the beginning to work alongside Sailor Pluto.
 Creator Naoko Takeuchi has said that she was shocked by the changes made to Michiru's personality in the anime series, but that she was glad fans still liked the character.

 Sailor Neptune's visual design is intended to evoke images of her element, from the choice of colors to the wavy quality of her hair, which Takeuchi even joked might be thought of as seaweed hair.
 In street clothes, Michiru is supposed to be an "artist type" and to dress accordingly; in fact, initial drawings are extremely elegant and "adult", because she was originally intended to be involved in the all-female Takarazuka Revue with Haruka.
 Although this was not included in the series itself, Takeuchi stated in an interview that she feels Takarazuka is "the maximum level of feminine emancipation," that as such it was her inspiration for the character of Haruka, and that it seemed natural for Haruka to fall in love with another woman—namely Michiru.